arth-shukla/arth-components/README.md

 # Description and Motivation

 This is a component library for my simple icon animations.
-It is published through GitHub Packages https://github.com/arth-shukla/my-icons/packages/1583093.
+I recently migrated the component library to the npm registry: https://www.npmjs.com/package/@arth-shukla/arth-components.
+The older version is still maintained on GitHub Packages here: https://github.com/arth-shukla/my-icons/pkgs/npm/my-icons.

 Since I will likely use these components across multiple projects, I made a library so I don't have to port the same components to each new project.